wellosoft/redox-os-builder/README.md

 - I have forks and I wanted to test it without waiting the official build server
 - I don't want to compile heavy packages in my own laptop

-## How?
+## Custom Pkg

-I have prebuilt package repos and toolchain.
+I have prebuilt packages repos for myself on `https://redox-build.wellosoft.net/pkg/`.

 To use my prebuilt package in existing RedoxOS:

 1. Download and run latest images
-2. Run `sudo echo "https://wellosoft.github.io/redox-os-builder" > /etc/pkg.d/40_custom`
+2. Run `sudo echo "https://redox-build.wellosoft.net/pkg/" > /etc/pkg.d/40_custom`
 3. Run `sudo pkg install ...` any pkgs you want

-The packages artifacts is in [the other repo](https://github.com/wellosoft/redox-os-builder/tree/gh-pages), and I only update it when I need it.
 To make your own version, please fork this repository.

 ### Custom Toolchain